antontsv/apple.bin/README.md

 # Notable scripts

-* [setup-osx](https://github.com/antontsv/apple.bin/blob/master/bin/setup-osx) applies settings from .misc directory to your OSX, useful for the first-time setup and also installs [hammerspoon](http://www.hammerspoon.org)
+* [setup-macos](https://github.com/antontsv/apple.bin/blob/master/bin/setup-macos) applies settings from .misc directory to your MacOs, useful for the first-time setup and also installs [hammerspoon](http://www.hammerspoon.org)

 Hammerspoon's window shortcuts in action: